Andrew Berman

-Since 2002, GVSHP, under Berman's leadership, has secured landmark and zoning protections in the South Village, the Meatpacking District, along the Greenwich Village waterfront, and in the East Village.
-The organization also led campaigns against development plans by Donald Trump and New York University.
-Berman has also focused on preserving the history of typically underrepresented groups (e.g., migrants and the working class) and previously overlooked sites and structures (e.g., tenement architecture).

 Early life and career

 Berman was born and raised in the Bronx, New York, where he graduated from the Bronx High School of Science.
 He holds a BA in Art History from Wesleyan University, and lives and works on the West Side, Lower Manhattan.

 Berman worked for New York City Councilmember Thomas Duane from 1993 to 1999, then for Duane as state senator until 2001.
 Under Duane, he focused on areas of education, transportation infrastructure, the environment, and senior services in Greenwich Village, Chelsea, and Hell's Kitchen.

 Preservation projects and advocacy

 Under Berman's leadership, GVSHP has worked with other community groups to secure official landmark protections for around 1,100 buildings in Greenwich Village, the East Village, and NoHo, including 10 new historic districts or historic district extensions, and at least 40 individual landmarks.
 During his tenure, GVSHP also helped secure community-initiated contextual rezonings and downzonings of nearly 100 blocks of the East and West Village, designed to prevent new development, limit hotel and dormitory construction, preserve existing building stock, and retain and create affordable housing.